Ant and Matt. Photo courtesy of Photos by Zoe

 "So my fiancé is not gay, but I got him an engagement ring (from y'all) because we view our relationship as equals & that was just as important for him to have something to signify that we had taken the next step in our relationship."

-And finally, from Ant, he and his partner went with both:
+And finally, from Ant, he went with both an engagement and wedding ring and rocks a stack:

 "I will say that I did not want a massive diamond, but did want it to be a diamond ring.
 So the ring with the trees and night sky worked perfectly."